From Little Acorns, Mighty Oaks Grow

 At Boynton we aim to provide an inspiring, rigorous and practical based curriculum ensuring all pupils have the opportunity to be creative, imaginative designers and make products that solve real life problems both as individuals and as members of a team.
-We believe that it is important for them to acquire a broad range of subject knowledge drawing on mathematics, science, engineering, computing and art.
+We believe that it is important for them to acquire and build on prior knowledge, drawing on mathematics, science, engineering, computing and art.
 Children will also be taught how to cook and apply the principles of healthy eating and to understand the process of where food comes from.
 Our children are given the opportunities to reflect upon and evaluate past and present design technology, its uses and its effectiveness and are encouraged to become innovators and risk takers.

 When designing, the children are taught to research and develop design criteria that is innovative, functional and fit for purpose and generate annotated sketches, models and prototypes.

 When making, children are able to select from and use a wide range of tools, equipment and materials to perform practical tasks (for example, cutting, shaping, joining and finishing) in areas such as construction, textiles and food technology.

 Children are able to develop their technical knowledge such as how to strengthen, stiffen and reinforce more complex structures, how to use mechanical and electrical systems in their products and apply their understanding of computing to program, monitor and control their products

 Through evaluation, children can investigate and analyse a range of existing products against their own design criteria and consider the views of others to improve their work, understanding how key events and individuals in design and technology have helped shape the world